-Kente is good for a nice kaba and slit style for outings especially wedding ceremonies.
-Here are pictures of Kente kaba styles.
+Kente is good for a nice Kaba and slit style for outings especially wedding ceremonies.
+Here in Ghana, Kente Kaba and slit dominates the important events.

 Lace kaba styles

 Lace Fabric is fine, delicate and woven from a variety of fibers.
 Lace refers to an open fabric that is created by looping, twisting or knitting threads in a specific pattern.

 Generally used in the decoration and trimming of garments, lace fabrics are also available in the yard with two finished edges.
 Traditionally made by hand, lace fabrics can now be machine produced.